NSO-developer/splunk-integration-native-install/Readme.md

 * token - HEC token

 The connection between NSO and HEC Collector is setup automatically.
-However, download the  observability-exporter than put the the observability-exporter inside nso/packages.
+However, download the  observability-exporter than put the the observability-exporter inside nso/packages after decompress from the tar.gz file.
 If you have any other package that want to run together with the example, please also copy to the same folder nso/packages.

 # Usage